3 A Theory of Requirements Engineering - Part II

 3.3 Requirements Correctness

-In this definition, asking that the domain assumptions are valid means asking that they are true in the World.
+In this definition, stating that the domain assumptions must be valid means that they must be true in the world.

 Another condition, not stated explicitly, is that the domain assumptions must be logically consistent with the machine requirements.
-You may remember from your logic classes that if they were logically inconsistent then it would be possible to prove anything (no worry if you don’t remember).
+You may remember from your logic classes that if they were inconsistent, any statement could be deduced from them (“Ex falso quodlibet” - “From falsehood, anything follows”), rendering the correctness formula meaningless.

 Example